MiaoDX/MiaoDX.github.io/resume/README.md

 - `index.html` is the public web version.
 It intentionally does not render the phone number.
 - `print.html` is the print layout used to generate the PDF.
-- `miao-dongxu-resume-zh-2026-06.pdf` is the downloadable static PDF.
+- `miao-dongxu-resume-zh-2026-07.pdf` is the downloadable static PDF.
+Older PDFs remain available so existing links do not break.

 ## Regenerate PDF